Knitting is an entertaining, versatile creative hobby to pick up!

 If you’re knitting a queen-sized bedspread, you might need six or seven skeins of one brand compared to two skeins of another.

 Bulky yarn blankets for babies are a great idea because they’re generally softer and can encourage tactile development in an infant.
-Arm knitted blankets are often temperature regulating so the user won’t overheat in the middle of the night!
+Arm-knitted blankets are often temperature regulating so users won’t overheat in the middle of the night!

 We recommend: Any chunky yarn or larger is suitable